 Yes, you can use marble in a kitchen, and it can look incredible.
 But marble is not a “fit-and-forget” material.
 It performs beautifully if you’re prepared for a bit of extra care and understand how it behaves in a real cooking environment.
 Marble is naturally heat-resistant, elegant, and timeless, which is why so many premium kitchens use it.
-But it also etches, stains, and scratches more easily than engineered surfaces, meaning it won’t stay flawless unless it’s sealed regularly and treated with the proper cleaning habits.
+But it also etches, stains, and scratches more easily than engineered surfaces, so it won’t stay flawless unless it’s sealed regularly and maintained with proper cleaning habits.
+That’s the honest, straightforward answer.
+If all you needed to know was whether marble can be used in a kitchen, the answer is yes, but only if you’re comfortable with its patina and natural ageing.

 Here’s the part most homeowners miss: marble isn’t “fragile”, it simply reacts differently to daily kitchen activities.
 Lemon juice, vinegar, wine, oils, and hot pans all leave marks that become part of the stone’s character over time.
 Some people love this lived-in look.
 Others prefer a more controlled, low-maintenance surface.